DuckBoss/RedditMediaScanner/README.md

 ## praw.ini file
 You can use the template provided in this repository and fill in the required information as detailed in the usage section of the readme.

+## Bugs, Issues, or Feature Requests?
+Use the github issue template provided in the repository.